Salvin's prion

 Species information

 Salvin’s prion is an abundant small seabird of the southern Indian Ocean, breeding in vast colonies on the Crozet and Prince Edward Islands.
-They are very similar in appearance to the five other prion species: blue-grey and black above, and white below, with blue-grey bill and blue legs.
+They are very similar in appearance to the seven other prion species: blue-grey and black above, and white below, with blue-grey bill and blue legs.
 Salvin’s prions do not breed in the New Zealand region, but are often found storm-wrecked on beaches in late winter, especially on the west coast of the North Island.

 Identification

-All six prion species are very similar in appearance and behaviour, differing mainly in bill shape.
+All eight prion species are very similar in appearance and behaviour, differing mainly in bill shape.
 All are medium-small seabirds that are blue-grey above and white below, with a blackish ‘M’ across the back from wingtip to wingtip, a black tip to the upper tail, blue-grey bill, and blue legs and feet.

 Voice: prions rarely call at sea, but they are vocal on the ground at night at their breeding colonies, giving harsh chattering calls and softer dove-like crooning.

-Similar species: Salvin’s prion is most similar in bill structure to the Antarctic prion, and the two also have very similar facial markings.
+Similar species: Among the prion species recorded from New Zealand, Salvin’s prion is most similar in bill structure to the Antarctic prion, and the two also have very similar facial markings.
 The main characters used to distinguish them in the hand are that Salvin’s prion generally has a slightly larger, darker bill (13.5-17.5 mm wide) with a smaller nail at the tip, outwardly-bowed sides to the bill when viewed from above, and lamellae (comb-like filters) that are visible from the side when the bill is closed.
 In contrast, the Antarctic prion has a slightly smaller (11-15.5 mm wide), bluer bill with relatively larger nail, straight sides to the bill when viewed from above, and the lamellae are not visible when the bill is closed.
 The broad-billed prion has a more massive bill (18.7-24.3 mm wide) that is darker than that of other prions (lead-grey, shading to blue at the widest margins, and with a blue lower mandible).

 Distribution and habitat